 The Biology department recommends MAT 145 (Calculus for the Life Sciences; 3 credits) or MAT 161 (Calculus I; 4 credits).
 MAT 143 (Brief Calculus; 3 credits) is also acceptable.
 You must meet the necessary pre-requisites or obtain a minimum score on the Math Placement Exam to enroll in a calculus class.
 Visit the Math Department website to take the exam.
 If you receive a score of 3 or lower on the placement exam, you must take MAT 115 (Algebra, Functions, and Trigonometry) or MAT 131 (Precalculus) as preparation for Calculus (MAT 143 or MAT 145).
+If a student scores a 2 or lower, they will need to take MAT Q30 before they can enroll in MAT 115 or MAT 131.
+Students can repeat the mathematics assessment to improve their score.
 If you receive a score of 4 or above, you can enroll directly into MAT 143 or MAT 145.
 You must score a 5 to enroll into MAT 161 or take the pre-requisite of MAT 131.